Martin Scorsese and Robert De Niro: Relationship

 In 1967, Scorsese made his first feature-length film, the black and white I Call First, which was later retitled Who's That Knocking at My Door, with fledgling actor Harvey Keitel.
 The film was intended to be the first of Scorsese's semi-autobiographical "J. R. trilogy," (Note: J.R. is the main character of Who's That Knocking at My Door.) which also would have included his later film, Mean Streets.
-Scorsese had impressed many with the film and made friends with Francis Ford Coppola, Brian De Palma, George Lucas, Steven Spielberg, and Robert Zemeckis, known as the influential "movie brats" of the 1970s.
+Scorsese had impressed many with the film and made friends with Francis Ford Coppola, Brian De Palma, George Lucas, Steven Spielberg, and Robert Zemeckis, known as the influential "New Hollywood" of the 1970s.

 It was De Palma who introduced Scorsese to the young actor Robert De Niro.
 De Niro had known De Palma for several years previously, and his first film role in collaboration with De Palma materialized in 1963 at the age of 20, when he appeared in The Wedding Party.
 However, the film was not released until 1969.
 The two reunited for the 1968 film Greetings, which was De Niro's official film debut.